 Shortbelly rockfish is one of the most abundant rockfish species in the California Current and is not targeted in any West Coast fishery (Field et al. 2008).
-While shortbelly rockfish are most abundant along the continental shelf break between the northern end of Monterey Bay and Point Reyes, California and around the Channel Islands in the Southern California Bight (Love et al. 2002; Moser et al. 2000; Pearson et al. 1991a; Phillips 1964), they have increasingly been encountered and incidentally caught in midwater trawl fisheries in waters north of 40°10' N. lat. as far north as northern Washington.
-The observed magnitude of encounters of shortbelly rockfish north of 40°10' N. lat. in recent years is unprecedented and may be the result of a climate change-driven distributional shift and/or the effect of large recruitments.
+While shortbelly rockfish are most abundant along the continental shelf break between the northern end of Monterey Bay and Point Reyes, California and around the Channel Islands in the Southern California Bight (Love et al. 2002; Moser et al. 2000; Pearson et al. 1991a; Phillips 1964), they have increasingly been encountered and incidentally caught in midwater trawl fisheries in waters north of 40°10' N lat. as far north as northern Washington.
+The observed magnitude of encounters of shortbelly rockfish north of 40°10' N lat. in recent years is unprecedented and may be the result of a climate change-driven distributional shift and/or the effect of large recruitments.
+It appears both explanations are contributing factors given evidence of continued high recruitment and abundance in the core habitats off southern and central California (see Section 3.7).
 The shortbelly ACL of 500 mt was exceeded in 2018 and has been exceeded this year according to catches to date.
 The Council is interested in specifying a higher shortbelly ACL in 2020 than the 500 mt ACL in regulations to avoid premature closure of groundfish fisheries that incidentally take shortbelly rockfish.